liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-- When updating or adding a user or a contact using one of the changed methods above, simply remove the `msnSn` argument from the method call.
-- If using one of the removed items above, you will need to remove all references to them from your code and look for alternatives if necessary.
-- Remove any references to the `msnSN` column in the Contact table from your SQL queries.
+When updating or adding a user or contact using one of the changed methods above, remove the `msnSn` argument from the method call.
+If you are using one of the removed items above, you should remove all references to them from your code and look for alternatives, if necessary.
+Lastly, remove any references to the `msnSN` column in the Contacts table from your SQL queries.

 #### Why was this change made?

 Since Microsoft dropped support for Windows Live Messenger, Liferay will no longer continue to support it.

 ---------------------------------------